openjs-foundation/cross-project-council/proposals/stage-1/CODE_OF_CONDUCT/HANDLING-REPORTS.md

 * Reports for spaces managed by the Cross Project Council (CPC) which come in through `report@opensjsf.org`
 * Escalations which come in through `coc-escalation@openjsf.org`.

-Generall, reports to coc-escalation should refer to a report that was already submitted to:
+Generally, reports to coc-escalation should refer to a report that was already submitted to:

 * report@openjsf.org or
 * one of the projects reporting emails
-* explaination of why the reportee does not feel comfortable using the previous reporting emails for the initial report
+* explanation of why the reportee does not feel comfortable using the previous reporting emails for the initial report

 If a report to coc-esclation do not include one of those, the reportee will be asked to to provide one of those three as the reason for reporting to coc-escalation.